Continued from Awkward Mennonite

 “It’s Thursday night and you could miss one day of school, couldn’t you?
 You will be missing out on a great time.”

 “Maybe next time,” I answered.

 The entire shift all I could think about was how I could make my sad friend Christina happy again and how I missed George.
-By the end of the shift I had convinced myself to check and see if George’s lights would still be on when I went home.
+By the end of the shift, I had convinced myself to check and see if George’s lights would still be on when I got home.
 And maybe I would go talk to him for a little while.

 As he handed me the tea he asked, “How are you doing?”